kg-construct/use-cases/ontopic-open-data-hub.md

 ## Challenges

 1. *Data and Mapping*.
 For historical reasons, all the database tables are of two columns `id` and `data`, where `id` is a UUID identifying a row and `data` is a JSON object containing rich information.
-In order to access the internal content of `data`, we have created a customized script to sample the data and extract all possible fileds from the `data` column.
+In order to access the internal content of `data`, we have created a customized script to sample the data and extract all possible fields from the `data` column.
 Then we create a "relational version" of original table.
 When there is an array nested in `data`, we need to create a separate table pointing to the parent table using foreign keys.
 2. *Ontology*.
-The ontology is mostly based on based on schema.org, but we often need to extend it.
+The ontology is mostly based on `schema.org`, but we often need to extend it.
 E.g., `:BeerGarden rdf:type owl:Class ; rdfs:subClassOf schema:BarOrPub .`

 ## Resources